 Firstly, know that your therapist will take control of this aspect and work together with you to build rapport.

-From your side, however, you can focus on three points:
+From your side, however, you can focus on two points:

 1. Goal setting